Introduction – Ireland’s “Magnificent” Seven

 Many of these visiting international musicians and singers, introduced new songs, orchestral and vocal pieces, operas, cantatas and concertos.
 They also performed some of their own music and the works of other composers such as, Geminiani, Vivaldi, Paisiello, Cimarosa, Arne, Shield, Arnold, Storace— and the Germans, Stamitz, Haydn, Handel and later, Mozart.
 On occasions, they even extended their stay in Ireland to give concerts in places such as, Cork, Limerick, Kilkenny and Belfast.
 So classical music and opera started to make a significant foothold on Irish soil from around this time.

 Dublin, the Center for Music

 Dublin was quite an affluent city with its large British military base and wealthy Anglo-Irish

 Aristocracy with their Georgian homes and townhouses.
 The city was continually in an expansion mode during the middle and late eighteenth century.

-1801—all were erected during this period.
+all were built during this period.
 By early in the nineteenth-century the city had a population of about 200,000 or so, residents.
-Its lifestyle was reflective of London.
+Its lifestyle was reflective in many ways of London.

 The most fashionable lodging place in the city, where most visiting musicians and singers stayed was Morrison’s Hotel at the corner of Nassau and Dawson Streets.
 The hotel opened in 1819 and remained in operation for eighty years until 1899, when it was demolished.